This feature enables importing and rendering e57 and pts pointcloud files.

 No matter how you choose to import the data, you can also choose to merge multiple scans contained inside a single e57 file.

-To render the pointclouds immediately upon import, check the option to create a renderer.
+To render the pointclouds immediately upon import, check the option to create a renderer in the import options.
 Renderers are always created in the current stage, not in any generated usd files.

 To render a pointcloud that is already in the current stage, select the scan or scans.
-Then go to Create-> Flow-> Preset-> Add Global Point Cloud.
-Be sure not to select UsdGeomPoints objects directly, not the parent Xform (see below).
+Then open Flow Presets window Window -> Simulation -> Presets.

 flowEmitterPoint object, which is linked to a single

-The Add Global Point Cloud preset (recommended) will create a flow emitter for each selected UsdGeomPoint, and will create the other settings globally if they do not yet exist.
+The global point cloud preset (recommended) will create a Flow emitter for each selected UsdGeomPoint, and will create the other settings globally if they do not yet exist.
 These settings should not be duplicated.

-The Add Point Cloud preset will create a flow emitter for each selected UsdGeomPoint, and it will add the other settings as children to the first selected
+Only copied point cloud preset will create a Flow emitter for each selected UsdGeomPoint, and it will add the other settings as children to the first selected

 UsdGeomPoints object.
 This can cause the settings to be duplicated if they already exist, with unpredictable results.